DC23/python_example/README.md

 An example project built with [pybind11](https://github.com/pybind/pybind11).

-DC: I am extending this with additional examples to explore specific data types that I need to manage in another project.
+This fork has been extended with additional examples to explore specific data types that are needed in another project.

 Installation
 ------------